River-Sea's Origin Story

 Krissee Specialty: Bean to Bar Chocolate Making, Graduate of Ecole Chocolat - Professional School of Chocolate Arts

-We named our chocolates "River-Sea" because most of the world's cacao
+Most of the world's cacao

 grows in coastal jungle areas influenced by the daily flow of the tide.

-The rhythm of a producer's life synchronizes with the waves and moon.
+The rhythm of a producer's life synchronizes with

 What People Write About Us